loading...

 Understanding Water Safety and Drowning Risks at Lakes in British Columbia Read More »

-CPR Awareness in Emergencies: When Bystanders and First Responders Act Quickly Cardiopulmonary resuscitation (CPR) is an emergency response technique used when a person is not breathing normally or their heart may have stopped.
+Cardiopulmonary resuscitation (CPR) is an emergency response technique used when a person is not breathing normally or their heart may have stopped.
 It helps circulate oxygenated blood through the body until professional medical care arrives.
-Across British Columbia, including Vancouver and Greater Victoria, CPR
+Across British Columbia, including Vancouver and Greater Victoria, CPR training is widely promoted through workplace safety programs and community first

 CPR Awareness in Emergencies: When Bystanders and First Responders Act Quickly Read More »

-CPR Awareness After Motor Vehicle Collisions in British Columbia Motor vehicle collisions can result in serious injuries that require immediate emergency response.
+Motor vehicle collisions can result in serious injuries that require immediate emergency response.
 In some situations, a person involved in a crash may become unresponsive and may not be breathing normally.
-When this happens, cardiopulmonary resuscitation (CPR) may be attempted by trained bystanders or first responders
+When this happens, cardiopulmonary resuscitation (CPR) may be attempted by trained bystanders or first responders while emergency medical services are on the way.
+Across

 Vancouver man given CPR after Malahat crash Read More »

-CPR Awareness After Motorcycle Collisions in British Columbia Motorcycle collisions can result in serious injuries because riders have less physical protection than occupants in enclosed vehicles.
+Motorcycle collisions can result in serious injuries because riders have less physical protection than occupants in enclosed vehicles.
 In situations where someone becomes unresponsive following a crash, cardiopulmonary resuscitation (CPR) may be attempted by trained responders or bystanders until emergency medical services arrive.
-Across British Columbia, including
+Across British Columbia, including Vancouver, the Saanich Peninsula, and communities around Sidney

 CPR Awareness After Motorcycle Collisions in British Columbia Read More »

-CPR Awareness After Single-Vehicle Collisions Single-vehicle crashes sometimes occur when a driver suddenly becomes unwell or loses control of a vehicle.
+Single-vehicle crashes sometimes occur when a driver suddenly becomes unwell or loses control of a vehicle.
 In these situations, a person may become unresponsive or stop breathing normally, which is when cardiopulmonary resuscitation (CPR) may be attempted by bystanders or emergency responders.
-Across Canada, including Vancouver and communities throughout British
+Across Canada, including Vancouver and communities throughout British Columbia, CPR training is widely

 CPR Awareness After Single-Vehicle Collisions Read More »